 This property is subject to the provisions of the Woodland Conservation Ordinance because it is more than 40,000 square feet in size and contains more than 10,000 square feet of woodland.
 A revised Forest Stand Delineation (FSD) was requested during the previous review of the project.
 One of the outstanding issues is the location of the existing tree line.
 The existing tree line shown on the FSD and the TCP does not conform with 2000 aerial photographs.
-In the previous memo, the confines of the previous sand and gravel mining areas were requested along with a soils report.
+In the previous memo the confines of the previous sand and gravel mining areas were requested along with a soils report.
 A soils report has been submitted; however, the confines of the previous sand and gravel mining areas have not been shown.
 The locations of these areas would have provided a better indication of the actual location of the existing tree line.
-At this time the FSD does not need to be revised; however, the TCP I must be revised to show an accurate existing tree line.
+At this time the FSD will not be required to be revised; however, the TCPI must be revised to show an accurate existing tree line.

 A revised Type I Tree Conservation Plan, stamped as accepted for review on September 17, 2002, has been reviewed.
 Several of the comments from the previous review of the TCP have not been addressed.
-In addition, the TCP I shows clearing within the protected stream and wetland buffers in five places.
-The required variation requests have been submitted.
+In addition, the TCPI shows clearing within the protected stream and wetland buffers in five places.
+The TCPI cannot be recommended for approval until the required variation requests have been submitted.

-The woodland conservation worksheet shows that the requirements are proposed to be met through a combination of on-site preservation and reforestation.
+The Woodland Conservation Worksheet shows that the requirements are proposed to be met through a combination of on-site preservation and reforestation.
 The worksheet will need to be revised when the other comments in this section have been addressed.

 There are several minor errors that need to be corrected on the TCPI.
-They will not impact the layout of the site but will affect the woodland conservation calculations.
-Prior to signature approval of the preliminary plan, TCP I/30/02 needs to be revised as follows:
+They will not impact the layout of the site, but will affect the woodland conservation calculations.
+Required Revisions: Revise the Type I Tree Conservation Plan (TCPI/30/02) as follows:

 - a.
-Show an accurate existing tree line for the site. - b.
-Revise the notes on the plan as required exclusively for a Type I Tree Conservation Plan, fill in all the required information, and revise the clearing penalty to read \$1.50 per square foot. - c.
-Eliminate the use of all areas less than 35 feet in width (several areas on the plan) from being counted toward meeting the requirements.

-- d.
-Eliminate the use of reforestation in the stormwater management pond or provide evidence that DER has approved the planting of this area (it is not shown on the concept plan as a reforestation area). - e.
-Add all symbols used to the legend and add symbols for areas preserved but counted as cleared and off-site areas to be cleared (out-lot B). - f.
-Revise the computation worksheet to reflect all changes to the plan.
+Revise the TCP to show the existing and proposed sanitary sewer lines with an appropriate amount of clearing for installation of all lines. - b.
+Revise the computation worksheet to reflect all changes to the plan. - c.
+Revise the notes on the plan as required exclusively for a Type I Tree Conservation Plan, fill in all the required information, and revise the clearing penalty to read \$1.50 per square foot. - d.
+Eliminate the use of all areas less than 35 feet in width (several areas on the plan). - e.
+The area of land to be cleared must be accurately reflected.
+Show all of the clearing that is also shown on the stormwater management concept plan. - f.
+Eliminate the use of reforestation in the stormwater management pond or provide evidence that DER has approved the planting of this area (it is not shown on the concept plan as a reforestation area). - g.
+Add all symbols used to the legend and add symbols for areas preserved but counted as cleared, and off-site areas to be cleared. - h.
+Provide calculations for lots with floodplain to ensure that at least 20,000 square feet of each lot is outside the floodplain.